 NUR3636C, Community Health Nursing 5 hrs..
-4 crs. \$13.00 lab fee clients within the community, and the concepts of epidemiology and biostatistics.
+4 crs. \$13.00 lab fee

+This course provides an understanding of community nursing including adaptive responses of client groups, research on community nursing and its application to clients within the community, and the concepts of epidemiology and biostatistics.
 Application in a clinical setting of community nursing includes adaptive responses of client groups, research on community nursing and its application to clients within the community, and the concepts of epidemiology and biostatistics.
 Assessment of the community and its healthcare delivery systems will be emphasized, including the social structures within the community and family structures.
 The role of the nurse in dealing with family crises, gerontological problems, childbearing and child-rearing families, and medical-surgical conditions will be explored.
 Historical, legal, ethical, and economic issues affecting adult/gerontological nursing will also be a focus.